New heat pump technology is ready for your freezing winter, and it can heat your home with much less electricity than a standard heating option.

 Do heat pumps work below 20 degrees?

-Yes, air source heat pumps work below 20 degrees Fahrenheit—in fact, they can perform well below -10!
+Yes, air source heat pumps work below 20 degrees Fahrenheit—in fact, depending on the model you have, they can perform well below -15!
 If you’re worried—or if you live in Antarctica—you can get a cold-climate heat pump with a supplemental heating system in case of emergencies (the vast majority of people never need it).

 What temperature does a heat pump quit working?

 As long as your house is properly air-sealed and insulated, an air-source heat pump can perform well beyond temperatures of -13 degrees Fahrenheit!
+Some newer models can handle temps as low as -22 degrees.
 If you live in extreme cold, you may need to use supplemental heat, or what’s called a dual-fuel system (or consider switching to a ground-source heat pump).

 Are heat pumps efficient in cold weather?